blaze/blaze/docs/source/_static/presentations/markdown/mloss/foundations.md

 *  Poor support for variable length strings
 *  Poor support for missing data
 *  Poor support for nested/semi-structured data
+*  Code bases are now hard to change

 ### The Numeric Python ecosystem inherits these limitations